MohamedRadwan-DevOps/devops-step-by-step/source/contribution/how-to-contribute.md

-# How can I contribute? 🤔
+# What are types of Contribution, and How can I contribute?

 - [Types of Contribution](#types-of-contribution)
   - [GitHub](#github)